boldbi/vue-with-aspnet-core-sample/README.md

   * To install all dependent packages, use the following command `npm install`.

-    > **NOTE:** If you are using Node.js version higher than v16.17, you should enter the following command in the terminal `$env:NODE_OPTIONS="--openssl-legacy-provider"`.

   * Finally, run the application using the following command `npm run serve`.
 After the application has started, it will display a URL in the command line interface, typically something like (e.g., http://localhost:8080).
 Copy this URL and paste it into your default web browser.

  ## Developer IDE